nf-core/website/markdown/usage/installation.md

 ## Nextflow

-All nf-core pipelines use Nextflow - this is the only absolute requirement for running pipelines.
+All nf-core pipelines use Nextflow, so this must be present on the system where you launch your analysis.
 See [nextflow.io](https://www.nextflow.io/) for the latest installation instructions.

 Generally speaking, Nextflow runs on most POSIX systems (Linux, Mac OSX etc) and can typically be installed by running the following commands: